tedconroy/al-folio/_projects/hawkebay.markdown

 images source: European Space Agency, Sentinel-2

-Ocean color data from NASA Modis has been used to
+Ocean color data from NASA Modis has been used to ... tbc

 Code used for Modis processing can be found [here](https://github.com/tedconroy/modis-remote-sensing), and click here for a poster presented at the Ocean Sciences 2022 Meeting.